THE DEFINITIVE

 Chapter 5

-A/B testing lets you compare two versions of a landing page or webpage and then review the analytics to see which version performs better and which has a higher conversion rate.
-Once you’ve identified ‘the winner,’ you can direct all your traffic to only your highest performing content.
+A/B testing lets you create two versions of a landing page or webpage and then publish both and review the analytics to see which has a higher conversion rate.
+Half your traffic will be directed to one version, and the other half will be directed to another.
+Once you’ve identified ‘the winner,’ you can direct all your traffic to only your highest-performing content.

 Why do we do A/B testing?